Accelerating Graph-based Tracking Tasks with Symbolic Regression: Postprocessing

 \section{Postprocessing}

-The proposed GNN model is currently not meant to cover the track reconstruction task completely but rather to produce background hit filtering and track seeding information.
-So, we implemented some further postprocessing steps leading to a full track reconstruction and fit.
-Once again, these are kept as simple as possible, as they are only meant to quantify the quality of the seeding and the beneficial impact of background rejection on the combinatorics of the tracking problem.
+The proposed GNN model is not designed to address the track reconstruction task fully; instead, it focuses on providing background hit filtering and track seeding information.
+To complete the track reconstruction and fitting, we implemented additional postprocessing steps.
+These steps are kept intentionally simple, as they are intended only to evaluate the quality of the seeding and the positive impact of background rejection on reducing the combinatorial complexity of the tracking problem.